aikkala/O2MConverter/README.md

-# OpenSim to MuJoCo XML converter (work in progress).
+# OpenSim to MuJoCo XML converter

 If you use these converted MuJoCo models in your research, please cite **TBA**, as well as the original models.